Stillwater Area Scholastic Cycling Advocates

 Meetings and action of the committees shall be governed by and held and taken in accordance with, the provisions of Article IV of these Bylaws concerning meetings of the directors, with such changes in the context of those Bylaws as are necessary to substitute the committee and its members for the board of directors and its members, except that the time for regular meetings of committees may be determined either by resolution of the board of directors or by resolution of the committee.
 Special meetings of the committee may also be called by resolution of the board of directors.
 Notice of special meetings of committees shall also be given to any and all alternate members, who shall have the right to attend all meetings of the committee.
 Minutes shall be kept of each meeting of any committee and shall be filed with the corporate records.
 The board of directors may adopt rules for the governing of the committee not inconsistent with the provision of these Bylaws.5.3 Informal Action By The Board of Directors

 Any action required or permitted to be taken by the board of directors at a meeting may be taken without a meeting if consent in writing, setting forth the action so taken, shall be agreed by the consensus of a quorum.
 For purposes of this section an e-mail transmission from an e-mail address on record constitutes a valid writing.
-The intent of this provision is to allow the board of directors to use email to approve actions, as long as a quorum of board members gives consent.Article VI - Officers
+The intent of this provision is to allow the board of directors to use email to approve actions, as long as a quorum of board members gives consent.6.01 Board Officers

 The officers of the corporation shall be a board president, vice-president, secretary, and treasurer, all of whom shall be chosen by, and serve at the pleasure of, the board of directors.
 Each board officer shall have the authority and shall perform the duties set forth in these Bylaws or by resolution of the board or by direction of an officer authorized by the board to prescribe the duties and authority of other officers.
 The board may also appoint additional vice-presidents and such other officers as it deems expedient for the proper conduct of the business of the corporation, each of whom shall have such authority and shall perform such duties as the board of directors may determine.
 One person may hold two or more board offices, but no board officer may act in more than one capacity where action of two or more officers is required.6.02 Term of Office